 - Student Health Services: for confidential medical assistance

-- Women's Resource Center: for advocacy and support
+- Women's Resource Center: for private advocacy and support

 Victims of sexual violence, dating or domestic abuse, or stalking are also encouraged to contact the following confidential community resources: